MellongLau/CocoRongPullToRefresh/README.md

 ### Usage Example (TBD)

-Check out the Simple project in the example directory to see more.
+Check out the Sample project in the example directory to see more.

 ### Installation (TBD)